 - Complaints of alleged improper conduct in a Governmental Procurement to the attorney general, inspector general, district attorney or court of competent jurisdiction;

-- Protests, appeals or complaints to the state comptroller during the process of contract approval provided that the state comptroller makes a record of such communications and any responses thereto to keep in the procurement record;
+- Protests, appeals or complaints to the Office of the State Comptroller during the process of contract approval provided that the Office of the State Comptroller makes a record of such communications and any responses thereto to keep in the procurement record;

 - Complaints of alleged improper conduct in a Governmental Procurement conducted by a municipal agency or local legislative body to the state comptroller;